 Use this page to learn what green infrastructure is and to find out about our green infrastructure programmes.

-Green Infrastructure (GI) is a network of multi-functional green and blue spaces and other natural features, urban and rural, which is capable of delivering a wide range of environmental, economic, health and wellbeing benefits for nature, climate, local and wider communities and prosperity.
+Green infrastructure (GI) is a network of multifunctional green and blue spaces and other natural features, urban and rural, which is capable of delivering a wide range of environmental, economic, health and wellbeing benefits for nature, climate, local and wider communities and prosperity.
 (National Planning Policy Framework 2024).

 Types of green infrastructure